The Dark Heart of Every Wild Thing

-Fasano’s beautiful, harrowing novel occupies the space between desire and despair … Precise and evocative, this is an outstanding novel. — Publishers Weekly
+Fasano’s beautiful, harrowing novel occupies the space between desire and despair … Precise and evocative, this is an outstanding novel. — Publishers Weekly, starred review

 A suspenseful, epic battle between man and pitiless nature … as profoundly psychological as it is intensely physical. — Kirkus Reviews